croakexciting/forfun-os/doc/en/syscall.md

 ### 2.2 Store User space context

-The first thing to do in trap handler is save the user space context, the context is a set of registers, include all general registers, trap cause register, user space process pc and stack pointer.
+After trap into kernel, The first thing to do is saving the user space context, the context is a set of registers, include all general registers, trap cause register, user space process pc and stack pointer.

 > The user space pc and stack pointer points to the location where the user process should be executed after recovering from trap.